ambimorph/protagonist/README.rst

 Tahoe-LAFS backup will take a directory and recursively back up the files in every subdirectory.
 It does not have a native representation of symbolic links.

-*The remainder of this document is an on-going design specification that I am designing as I go, in tandem with the implementation.*

 Structure
 =========